-This is a 1986 film that, we believe, brought Deaf Culture and the values of deaf people into the public spotlight.
+Children of a Lesser God is a 1986 film that, we believe, brought Deaf Culture and the values of deaf people into the public spotlight.
 If you have never seen it, you will be blown away.

 The movie stars William Hurt, Marlee Matlin, Piper Laurie, and Philip Bosco.
 The film was directed by Randa Haines, and was adapted by Mark Medoff, Hesper Anderson, and James Carrington from Medoff’s award-winning play that has the same name as this film.
 This play ran on Broadway from 1980-1982.

 Marlee Matlin won the Academy Award for Best Actress from her debut role as Sarah Norman in this movie.
 She was only twenty-one years old–the youngest actress to receive this honor.

 This film was also nominated for an Academy Award for Best Actor for William Hurt, Best Supporting Actress for Piper Laurie, Best Writing for an Adapted Screenplay, and Best Picture.